Artediellus atlanticus: Taxonomy

-Artediellus atlanticus Was first formally described in 1898 by the American ichthyologists David Starr Jordan and Barton Warren Evermann with its type locality given as Massachusetts Bay.
-This species is classified in the genus Artediellus which is classigied in the subfamily Cottinae of the family Cottidae in the 5th edition of Fishes of the World.
-This speciess is calssified by some authorities in the subgenus Artediellus.
+Artediellus atlanticus was first formally described in 1898 by the American ichthyologists David Starr Jordan and Barton Warren Evermann with its type locality given as Massachusetts Bay.
+This species is classified in the genus Artediellus which is classified in the subfamily Cottinae of the family Cottidae in the 5th edition of Fishes of the World.
+This species is classified by some authorities in the subgenus Artediellus.

 Description

 Artediellus atlanticus has an elongated body which is thicker at the front and tapers to the tail with a moderately large mouth.
-The gill embranes are joined at the isthmus, there are no bony proruberances on the scales of the lateral line and the spine on the operculum is hooked upwards.
+The gill membranes are joined at the isthmus, there are no bony protuberances on the scales of the lateral line and the spine on the operculum is hooked upwards.
 The dorsal fina are supported by a total of 7 spines and 13 soft rays while the anal fin is supported by 11 soft rays.
 The maximum published standard length is 15 cm, although 10.5 cm is more typical.